NO CURRENT OPENINGS ~ PLEASE CHECK BACK IN THE FUTURE!

 The United States Naval Academy Band, “The Navy’s Oldest and Finest,” has been providing music for the Brigade of Midshipmen and surrounding community since 1852.
 Located at the U.S. Naval Academy in beautiful Annapolis, Maryland, the band is comprised of professional musicians who have studied at some of the best music schools and conservatories in the world.

 The United States Naval Academy Band is one of the Navy’s two premiere bands and is a preferentially staffed ensemble.
 Selection for assignment to the USNA Band is determined by competitive, live audition for announced vacancies.
-In order to audition, applicants must be a U.S. citizen aged 18 to 34, pass the Armed Forces Entrance Physical, and be otherwise qualified for service in the U.S. Navy.
+In order to audition, you must be aged 18-39, able to pass the Armed Forces Entrance Physical and be otherwise qualified for service in the U.S. Navy.
+If you are not a U.S. citizen, you must have a valid green card and social security card with no stipulations.
 Current military members and some veterans may be exempt from the age requirement.
-To learn more about the band, current members, and ensembles, please visit the band’s website at www.usna.edu/USNAband

 Basic Allowance for Housing